 Following the success of the record, including Radio 1 airplay from the legendary John Peel and an encouraging reception from the international music press, they began to play live starting with a national tour supporting label mates Mazarin & The Montgolfier Brothers.

 Drummer/percussionist Samuel R. Laws joined the band in 2000, making his debut on the further standalone single 'A Day Gone By' produced by Richard Bell (The Blue Aeroplanes).

 The debut album ‘More Than The Other’ was recorded in London with Graham Sutton (Bark Psychosis) and was released in 2002.
 The album featured guest appearances from Anja Buchelle (Bark Psychosis) & John Cheves (Piano Magic).
 Forging a strong friendship together, Graham also began playing Guitar/Bass & Keyboards in the band both live & in the studio & has continued in his role as their producer to the present day.

-After signing a worldwide publishing deal with BMG/Rykomusic, they continued to play live (including appearances at the ICA & the Rough Trade 25th anniversary shows) & record & release tracks for several one-off projects with a variety of different labels.
+After signing a worldwide publishing deal with BMG/Rykomusic, they continued to play live (including appearances at the ICA & the Rough Trade 25th anniversary shows).

 2007 saw the arrival of singer/lyricist Lucy Castro & drummer/singer Liam Greany, following the separate departures of Daniel & Samuel, whose last recorded appearance was the band's contribution to the collaborative 'Chamber Music: James Joyce (1907).
 1-36.' album for Fire Records.